paldhous/ucb/2019/dataviz/md/class3.md

 ### Introducing Tableau Public

-Today we will work with [**Tableau Public**](https://public.tableau.com/s/), which allows you to create a wide variety of interactive charts, maps and tables and organize them into **dashboards** and **stories** that can be saved to the cloud and embedded on the web.
+Today we will work with [**Tableau Public**](https://public.tableau.com/s/), which allows you to create a wide variety of interactive charts, maps and tables and organize them into **dashboards** that can be saved to the cloud and embedded on the web.

-The free Public version of the software requires you to save your visualizations to the open web.
-If you have sensitive data that needs to be kept within your organization, you will need a license for the [Desktop](https://www.tableau.com/products) version of the software.
-Members of Investigative Reporters and Editors can [obtain a free license](https://www.ire.org/blog/ire-news/2013/06/20/tableau-makes-its-desktop-software-free-ire-member/).

 Tableau was developed for exploratory graphical data analysis, so it is a good tool for exploring a new dataset -- filtering, sorting and summarizing/aggregating the data in different ways while experimenting with various chart types, to find stories in the data.

+It also explicitly allows you to use the basic operations

 Although Tableau was not designed as a publication tool, the ability to embed finished dashboards and stories has also allowed allowed newsrooms and individual journalists lacking JavaScript coding expertise to create interactive online graphics.

+You can also use it to quickly prototype charts that you may later make for publication using another tool.

 ### The data we will use today

 Download the data for this session from [here](data/week3.zip), unzip the folder and place it on your desktop.
 It contains the following file:

 - `nations.csv` Data from the [World Bank Indicators](https://data.worldbank.org/indicator/) portal.
-Contains the following fields:
+Contains the following variables, with data from 1990 to 2017 for each country where available:
  -  `iso2c` `iso3c` Two- and Three-letter codes for each country, assigned by the [International Organization for Standardization](https://www.iso.org/standard/63545.html).
  - `country` Country name.
  - `year`